 Clothes Dryer Vent Safety & Installation Tips

-- Reducers like 4″ to 3″ will cause a 25% or more reduction in airflow, and increase cost of operations.
+- Reducers like 4″ to 3″ will cause a 25% or more reduction in airflow and increase the cost of operations.

 - PVC can build up a static discharge and ignite the lint, causing a fire!

-- Long Ductwork will reduce airflow, and be the cause of long dryer times.
+- Long Ductwork will reduce airflow and cause long dryer times.

-- 90° Turns in clothes dryer pipes creates turbulence reducing efficiency and are the place lint collects!
+- 90° Turns in clothes dryer pipes create turbulence, reducing efficiency, and are where lint collects!